-All In One WP Security And Firewall Custom Rules helps you customize any rule that writes to the .htaccess file.
+All In One Security Custom Rules helps you customize any rule that writes to the .htaccess file.
 This customization will not get deleted when you update the plugin in the future.

 Latest News: Updated the documentation.

 The Custom Rules feature allows you to activate the rules that are causing issues in your site.
 All you have to do is edit these rules and copy and paste the edited rules into this tab.
 Once that is done, you need to deactivate the original rule.
 What this means is that all firewall rules should now work in most environments without any conflicts as long as you use the custom rules tab.
-This flexibility makes AIOWPS a very powerful and flexible security plugin.
+This flexibility makes AIOS a very powerful and flexible security plugin.

 Note: This feature can only be used if your site is hosted in an apache or similar web server.